gillesdm/SwiftCN/README.md

 - Update documentation with new components

 ## 📄 License
-SwiftCN is available under the MIT license.
+SwiftShadUI is available under the MIT license.
 See the `LICENSE` file for more information.

 ## 💖 Acknowledgments
 - Inspired by [shadcn/ui](https://ui.shadcn.com/)
 - Built with SwiftUI
 - Thanks to the open-source community

 > 🧙‍♂️ "Great UIs are indistinguishable from magic.
-SwiftCN is your spellbook."
+SwiftShadUI is your spellbook."

 *This README is as customizable as the library itself!
 Feel free to adapt it to your needs.*